Reasons To Choose Yoshihiro Yamaguchi, L.Ac. as your NYC Acupuncturist and Herbalist

 What are the side effects of acupuncture?

-~~ Acupuncture is generally considered safe when performed by a trained and licensed practitioner.
+~~ Acupuncture treatments are generally considered safe when performed by a trained and licensed practitioner such as Dr. Yamaguchi.

-~~ Acupuncture needles are very fine and flexible, about the diameter of a human hair.
-Insertion by a skilled practitioner usually will be completely painless; in most cases needles are inserted just below the surface of the skin.
+~~ Acupuncture needles used in his practice are very fine and flexible, about the diameter of a human hair.
+Insertion usually will be completely painless; in most cases needles are inserted just below the surface of the skin.

 The Insertion of the slender needles goes unnoticed by some, and to others feels like a small pinch followed by a sensation of tingling and warmth.
 Many patients experience a tremendous sense of relaxation and well being and/or elevation of spirit during treatment.
 Some people feel relaxed and others feel energized after an acupuncture session.